melkorCBA/OOP-Concepts/README.md

 ```

 ```
-In Java, we use access modifiers like private protected to achieve encapsulation.
+In Java, we use methode overloading and overiding to achieve polymorphism.
 ```

 <details>